 Good day!
 Last week we wrapped up our Vitamin Series with information and tips on Vitamin K-2.
 This week we will start a Mineral Series beginning with Calcium!
-Calcium is a known essential nutrient and widely used mineral supplement for the bones.
-Your body needs Calcium for more than just for bones!
-We will tell discuss the benefits of Calcium, what foods that contain it, different types of supplements that contain Calcium and what you can take with it to increase the benefits!
+This mineral is a known essential nutrient and widely used mineral supplement for the bones.
+Your body needs it for more than just for bones!
+We will tell discuss the benefits of this mineral, what foods that contain it, different types of supplements that contain it and what you can take with it to increase the benefits!

-- Calcium helps increase bone density and strengthen bones (great for treating or preventing osteoporosis).
+- This mineral helps increase bone density and strengthen bones (great for treating or preventing osteoporosis).

-- This mineral is found to be beneficial for Colon Cancer.
+- It is found to be beneficial for Colon Cancer.

 - It can support healthy blood pressure.

-- Studies show that Calcium can assist in weight loss (helps increase fat exertion and decrease appetite).
+- Studies show that it can assist in weight loss (helps increase fat exertion and decrease appetite).

-- Calcium is also beneficial for dental health and strengthening teeth.
+- It is also beneficial for dental health and strengthening teeth.

 Foods with Calcium

-- Parmesan cheese contains the highest amount of Calcium.
+- Parmesan cheese contains the highest amount of this mineral.

-- The Calcium is contained in their small edible bones.
+- The mineral is contained in their small edible bones.

-- They contain the most calcium of all other nuts.
+- They contain the most of this of all other nuts.

 - Dark Leafy Greens

-- Kale and collard greens top the charts for the highest amount of calcium compared to other leafy greens.
+- Kale and collard greens top the charts for the highest amount compared to other leafy greens.

 - Now Calcium & Magnesium

-- Calcium supplements are usually coupled with Magnesium and Vitamin D-3.
+- These supplements are usually coupled with Magnesium and Vitamin D-3.
 These minerals work in combination for bone health (more on this below).
-This is an effective and affordable type of Calcium supplement.
+This is an effective and affordable type of supplement.
 There are other forms that tend to be more absorb-able.